 The Creature from the Black Lagoon was originally shot in 3D and is sometimes shown in that format in revival screenings today.
 Seen flat, The Creature from the Black Lagoon is an ordinary monster movie, distinguished somewhat by Jack Arnolds camerawork.
 Seen in its original 3D format however, that same monster movie is transformed into a work of extraordinary atmosphere with the 3D allowing some stunning depth photography.
 The lagoon becomes a world of mesmerisingly sinister atmosphere.
 The smooth mirrored waters that the camera glides over seem to hold dark and menacing secrets.
 Even the scenes in the creatures grotto manage to transform a cardboard-looking set into an eerie netherworld.
 The best sequences are those swimming beneath the waters.
 It has a genuine feel as though one is there which of course the camera is.
 The underwater ballet between the creature and Julia Adams is the best scene in the film even when seen flat but in 3D it is spellbinding.
 When the 3D camera looks up from underwater at Julia Adams swimming, it seems as though she is floating in sunlight.

 The Creature from the Black Lagoon was an even bigger success than The Beast from 20,000 Fathoms and spawned two sequels Revenge of the Creature (1955) and The Creature Walks Among Us (1956), both of which are worthwhile.
 In the 1980s, various directors such as John Carpenter, Joe Dante and John Landis planned a remake, although none of these ever emerged.
 In the 00s, a big-budget version has been announced from director Breck Eisner but this appears to have stalled.
+Guillermo Del Toro was one of those who was in talks but his idea in which the romance between the heroine and creature was fulfilled was rejected and so he went away and made his own version with The Shape of Water (2017).
 The Creature makes a brief appearance in the childrens monster bash The Monster Squad (1987) and was parodied in Saturday the 14th (1980) and Monsters vs Aliens (2009).

 Jack Arnolds other genre films were:- It Came from Outer Space (1953), Revenge of the Creature (1955), Tarantula (1955), The Incredible Shrinking Man (1957), Monster on the Campus (1958), The Space Children (1958) and The Mouse That Roared (1959), as well as the story for The Monolith Monsters (1957).
 Screenwriter Harry Essex later directed two monster movies of his own with Octaman (1971) and The Cremators (1972), both being laughably impoverished.